 The U.S. International Development Finance Corporation (DFC) offers innovative financial solutions to support private investors through debt financing, political risk insurance, equity investment, and supporting private equity investment funds.
 The DFC prioritizes low-income and lower middle-income countries, where its services will have the greatest impact.
 By mobilizing private capital to help solve critical development challenges.
 The DFC advances U.S. foreign policy, and catalyzes revenues, jobs and growth opportunities both at home and abroad.
-The DFC was established on October 1, 2019 by the BUILD Act as the successor to the Overseas Private Investment Corporation and USIAD’s Development Credit Authority.
+The DFC was established by the BUILD Act as the successor to the Overseas Private Investment Corporation and USAID’s Development Credit Authority.

 ― Limited-recourse, long-term financing for private-sector, commercial projects and lending platforms

-― Direct loans and guarantees up to $500M per project, and up to 20-year term
+― Direct loans and guarantees up to $1 billion per project, and up to 20-year term

 ― Specific programs tailored to small and medium-sized enterprises (SMEs)

 ― Protection against currency inconvertibility, expropriation, and political violence, including terrorism, as well as other specialized coverage

 ― Policy coverage up to $1 billion per project

 ― Limited equity investment

 ― Senior debt financing for private equity funds selected through competitive process

 ― Investment decisions made independently by selected fund managers